 Do Squatters Have to Pay Property Taxes in Rhode Island?

-While some states require a squatter to pay property taxes in order to make an adverse possession case, Rhode Island is not one of them.
+While some states require a squatter to pay property taxes to make an adverse possession case, Rhode Island is not one of them.
 If a squatter can prove that they have paid property taxes, it will certain help with an adverse possession claim, however.

 How to Get Rid of Squatters in Rhode Island